wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-cordova.md

 <br />

-### Compatibility with VWO FME JavaScript SDK
+### Compatibility with VWO FE JavaScript SDK

-The FME JavaScript SDK integrates seamlessly with Cordova applications through CDN loading and local fallback mechanisms.
-Since Cordova runs web applications in native containers, the FME JavaScript SDK can be loaded directly via script tags and used throughout your Cordova app.
+The FE JavaScript SDK integrates seamlessly with Cordova applications through CDN loading and local fallback mechanisms.
+Since Cordova runs web applications in native containers, the FE JavaScript SDK can be loaded directly via script tags and used throughout your Cordova app.

 <br />